High Point Civic Association Position on

 The petition to change the character map for property at the northeast corner of Roswell Road and Windsor Parkway, having been unanimously rejected by the Sandy Springs Planning Commission, was taken off the City Council agenda at its October 15, 2019 meeting.
 Removal was due to a clerical error on the petition that would have created more issues to resolve down line.

-Subsequently, the errors were remedied and the planning commission re-considered the petition on December 18, 2019.
-The commission again voted unanimously to recommend that the city council deny it.
+Subsequently, the errors were remedied and on December 18, 2019, the planning commission again voted unanimously to recommend that the city council deny the petition.

 Sandy Springs Planning and Zoning Division